Whether you’re a first-time homebuyer or a seasoned homeowner, there’s no denying that purchasing a home is a huge financial decision.

 This category actually accounts for 10% of your credit score.
 Therefore, having an installment loan like a mortgage helps more than just having revolving credit like a credit card.
 10% may not seem like a lot, but it can help offset some damage caused by the negative side of purchasing a home.

 The most important thing you can do to increase your credit score is to pay all of your bills on time.
 And having a mortgage is a great way to add positive history to your credit report.
-That’s because while most creditors report negative payments to the credit bureaus, many don’t actually report positive payments.
-So, you’re penalized for negative behavior, but sadly not rewarded for good behavior.
+That’s because while most creditors report negative payments to the three major credit bureaus, many don’t actually report positive payments.
+So, you’re penalized for negative behavior, but sadly, not rewarded for good behavior.

 Mortgage payments, on the other hand, are regularly reported to each of the three credit bureaus: Equifax, Experian, and TransUnion.
 And since 35% of your credit score is determined by your payment history, on-time payments each month can make a significant difference.